Multi-structure bone segmentation in pediatric MR images with combined regularization from shape priors and adversarial network: Experiments

 \subsection{Ranking system}

-To simultaneously compare the performance of each segmentation strategy across multiple metrics, we converted the metrics outputs to normalized scores and used the average scores from all the datasets as a ranking system \cite{kavur_chaos_2020}.
-The proposed ranking system was created based on Dice, sensitivity, HD, MSD and RAVD.
-Specificity was disregarded as excellent results were obtained for all the methods.
+Although it is essential to employ complementary metrics to assess the performance of each segmentation model, simultaneously comparing the performance of each segmentation strategy across multiple metrics can be challenging, hence we propose to employ a metric-based ranking system.
+More specifically, we converted the metrics outputs to normalized scores and used the average scores from all the datasets as a ranking system \cite{kavur_chaos_2021}.
+The proposed ranking system was created based on Dice, sensitivity, MSSD, ASSD and RAVD.
+Specificity was disregarded as excellent results ($>99.3\%$ in Tables \ref{tab:quantitative_results_ablation_study} and \ref{tab:quantitative_results}) were obtained for all the methods.
 Furthermore, for each metric, a threshold was defined based on expert knowledge to remove non-satisfactory results.
-Then, we mapped the metric value between the corresponding best value and the threshold (Table \ref{tab:table_metric_threshold}) to the normalized interval $[0,100]$.
+Then, we mapped the metric value between the corresponding best value and the threshold (Table \ref{tab:ranking_system}) to the normalized interval $[0,100]$.
 Metric values outside this acceptable range were assigned zero scores.
 The score of the predicted 3D segmentation corresponded to the average over all metric scores, and methods were ranked according to the obtained scalar scores.
 Separate ranking was performed on each of the shoulder and ankle datasets.

+Ranking results via multiple metrics is an arduous task as the selection of thresholds may have an impact on the final ranking \cite{maier-hein_why_2018}.
+Hence, to assess the robustness of the ranking system, we analysed the effect of the modification of threshold values (each resulting in a different ranking system), as explained in the supplementary materials.